Test-time Correction: An Online 3D Detection System via Visual Prompting: Test-time Correction

 \subsection{Visual Prompt Buffer}

-Visual prompt buffer is a queue that stores user-provided visual prompts of missed objects during online inference.
-In the default setting, these visual prompts are the 2D output regions from the model in previous frames, based on the user’s point or box prompts at that time.
-The flexibility of the \algname system also allows users to freely select visual prompts, either image contents from the current scene or customized objects from the Internet.
+Visual prompt buffer is a queue that stores visual prompts of missed objects during online inference.
+In the default setting, these visual prompts are the 2D regions of risky objects in previous frames.
+The \algname system is also flexible enough to allow freely uploading visual prompts, which can be either image content from the current scene or customized images sourced from the Internet based on road descriptions or user-specified requests.
 This versatility makes the \algname system applicable to a wide spectrum of scenarios.

-\myparagraph{Dequeue.} To prevent the buffer from growing indefinitely, we design a ``dequeue'' mechanism.
-We filter out visual prompts with low confidence, which likely no longer appear in the scene.
-We also use the intersection-over-union (IoU) between predictions to identify and remove redundant visual prompts.
-This dynamic update and maintenance ensure a balance of \algname system between latency and accuracy by adaptively incorporating and pruning feedback online.
+\myparagraph{Dequeue.} To prevent unbounded growth, we adopt a \emph{dequeue} policy that combines score-based eviction and redundancy pruning.
+During training, we mix in \emph{negative} visual prompts—patches that do not correspond to any target in the current frame (e.g., background crops or off-timestamp instances)—and supervise the model to assign them low confidence.
+This calibration causes non-existent or contradictory prompts to be naturally down-weighted at test time, enabling confidence-based removal.
+Concretely, we first filter out prompts whose associated detections consistently fall below a confidence threshold.
+We then suppress near-duplicates by measuring intersection-over-union (IoU) between predictions and removing redundant prompts.
+This dynamic maintenance balances latency and accuracy by adaptively incorporating informative prompts while pruning stale or duplicate ones online.